TABLE OF CONTENTS

 Evaluation of a single proposal.

 (a) If only one proposal is received in response to the solicitation, the contracting officer shall determine if the solicitation was flawed or unduly restrictive and determine if the single proposal is an acceptable proposal.
-Based on these findings, the SSA shall direct the contracting officer to:
+Based on these findings, the SSA shall direct the contracting officer to one of the following:

 (2) Award after negotiating an acceptable contract.
-(The requirement for submission of cost or pricing data shall be determined in accordance with FAR 15.403-1); or
+(The requirement for submission of cost or pricing data shall be determined in accordance with FAR 15.403-3(a)(1)(ii)); or

 (3) Reject the proposal and cancel the solicitation.